Charles Dimry

-Charles Louis Dimry, III (born January 31, 1966) is an American former professional football cornerback in the National Football League (NFL) for the Atlanta Falcons, Denver Broncos, Tampa Bay Buccaneers, Philadelphia Eagles, and San Diego Chargers.
-After graduating from Oceanside High School he continued on to play college football at the University of Nevada, Las Vegas.
+Charles Louis Dimry III (born January 31, 1966) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Atlanta Falcons, Denver Broncos, Tampa Bay Buccaneers, Philadelphia Eagles, and San Diego Chargers.
+After graduating from Oceanside High School he continued on to play college football for the UNLV Rebels.
 He was selected by the Falcons in the fifth round of the 1988 NFL draft (110th overall pick).
 He played 12 years in the NFL.
 He was twice awarded the NFL's Ed Block Courage Award and was twice named the Chargers' Most Inspirational Player.

-He resides in Carlsbad, California, with his wife Erin and their six children: Erin, CArlee, CJ, Sophie, Soleil, and Gia.
+Dimry resides in Carlsbad, California, with his wife, Erin, and their six children: Erin, CArlee, CJ, Sophie, Soleil, and Gia.
 After retiring from the NFL, he coached at USD with Jim Harbaugh.
 He is a previous owner of the Velocity Sports Performance training facilities in San Diego.
 He also is a correspondent for San Diego's prep football show Prep Pigskin Report with his own segment.